 It's just the nature of the business.

-If he survives that 72 hours, and I assume from the vetting information that I have from people that I know, he's probably going to do very well.
+If he survives that 72 hours, And I assume from the vetting information that I have from people that I know, he's probably going to do very well.

 They're going to try and create wedge issues between Trump and Pence on trade and some other things.

-They'll try and bring up this this controversial gay issue that took place in Indiana, and they'll try and pin him down.
+They'll try and bring up this controversial gay issue that took place in Indiana, and they'll try and pin him down.

 I think Mike Pence is too sophisticated to fall into the trap of any of this.